 The fact is, money DOES grows on trees, at least for those who have planted their money in investment orchards where one doesn’t have to be present nor provide labor in order for the money to grow in abundance.
 This is how the wealthy get wealthy and remain wealthy.
 And … there’s a lot of free money in the world, but it usually goes to help keep the wealthy, wealthy by bailing out the companies that tend their financial orchards.
 The American Dream implies that one can eventually retire from work and still have all their needs and wants provided for.

 What our parents taught is not the real truth.
-And until we can accept the fact that are parents’ ignorance is responsible for the problems we face in the world today, there will continue to be natural resistance to the simple solutions that can change our world overnight. … (end of excerpt)
+And until we can accept the fact that our parents’ ignorance is responsible for the problems we face in the world today, there will continue to be natural resistance to the simple solutions that can change our world overnight. … (end of excerpt)

 THumP® has the solutions.
 No one else does®!